jreisinger/docs/notes/aws/glossary.md

 * connected to Regions networks
 * scope for global services (e.g. DNS, content caching)
 * cca 10 times as many edge locations as Regions

+# EC2 (Elastic Compute Cloud)

+* core part of AWS, launched in 2006
+* rent computing resources by the hour in the form of VMs aka instances
+* idea from 1960s
+* AMI (Amazon Machine Image) - an image of a configured instance